Denon/syncPlaylist/README.md

 ## Usage

-### Step 1: set driver path and input config
+### Step 1: input config
-input account config
+input account config in `config.json`.qq account or wy email account

 * If you choose WY to QQ: